SEMrush is a freemium tool that will give any marketer an instant boost to their SEO performance.

-It’s also very convenient for snooping on competition to see what keywords they rank for.
+It’s also very convenient for snooping on the competition to see what keywords they rank for.

 Let’s talk a little bit about each area of the overview:

 - Organic search: This number is the approximate amount of monthly visitors coming to the website.
 I don’t find it personally to be 100% accurate, but it can give you a rough idea of how a website is doing.
-SEMrush Rank is the rank the website has out of all sites in their database.
-Keywords is the amount of search terms the site is indexed for, and Traffic Cost is the total CPC estimation.
+SEMrush Rank is the rank the website has out of all sites in its database.
+Keywords are the number of search terms the site is indexed for, and Traffic Cost is the total CPC estimation.

 - Paid search: This is the amount of traffic a website is generating through paid advertisements.
 Keywords are the search terms being targeted in campaigns, and Traffic Cost is the CPC estimation.

-- Backlinks: The amount of links that are pointing to the website.
-Referring Domains is the amount of different websites giving the links, and the same goes for Referring IPs but for IP addresses.
+- Backlinks: The number of links that are pointing to the website.
+Referring Domains are the number of different websites giving the links, and the same goes for Referring IPs but for IP addresses.

-- Display advertising: The total amount of display ads they use and the amount of networks they are being displayed on.
+- Display advertising: The total amount of display ads they use and the number of networks they are being displayed on.

 - Engagement metrics: Average pages per visit, average visit duration, and bounce rate.

-Below the main statistics is the organic keywords graph that breaks down which areas a website ranks for the most.
+Below the main statistics are the organic keywords graph that breaks down which areas a website ranks for the most.

 You will find the organic and paid traffic chart to the right of this.

-Use this to determine how traffic levels of your site or another is changing over time.
+Use this to determine how traffic levels of your site or another are changing over time.